Smart Energy Hub

 Wisconsin's State Energy Office (SEO) is committed to supporting Wisconsin's goal of generating electric power and transportation fuels from renewable resources; capturing more of the emerging bioindustry and renewable energy market; and leading the nation in groundbreaking research that will make clean energy more affordable and will create good-paying Wisconsin jobs.

-The City of Milwaukee's Office of Environmental Sustainability to improve Milwaukee's water quality, reduce energy consumption and stimulate economic development in the green technology sector.
+The City of Milwaukee's Environmental Collaboration Office (ECO) is working to improve Milwaukee's water quality, reduce energy consumption and stimulate economic development in the green technology sector.

 Milwaukee ranks No. 12 on a list of "greenest cities" according to SustainLane, an organization that tracks the green efforts of cities.
 Milwaukee is among the top 10 in its use of green roofs, as noted by the industry.
 The Sierra Club named Highland Gardens, the Milwaukee Housing Authority’s first green development, one of America's Best New Developments.
 Its second green facility, Cherry Court, features a 20,000-square-foot green roof and other sustainable design features.